 Imported WISE Water

 Water Infrastructure and Supply Efficiency (WISE) is a partnership between Denver Water, Aurora Water and 10 South Metro water providers to provide a sustainable water supply.
 After 9 years of planning and more than $50 million in infrastructure, Castle Rock began importing WISE water in April 2018.

 Join the epic adventure, and follow the Hydrated Man as he retraces the steps WISE water will take to secure Castle Rock's water future.

 Video 1: Overview

-The WISE partnership is one of the first of its kind in the country.
+The WISE partnership is one of the first of its kind in the country and has been recognized as a successful collaborative and effective project.
 Regional water providers are working together to share in renewable water, well water, physical pipes, treatment and storage assets, while still maintaining independent jurisdictions.

 By late 2017, or early 2018, each of the communities should receive WISE water.
 This WISE water will advance the goal of Castle Rock, and other South Metro communities, in transitioning to a predominantly renewable water supply by 2055.
 Reducing the reliance on groundwater extends the supply of this non-renewable source and provides diversity in supply, creating a more sustainable water future.

-To date, Castle Rock has invested $29.4 million into the WISE project cost.
+To date, Castle Rock has invested $29.4 million into the WISE project.
 This investment is for the Town's portion of the shared resources such as Smoky Hill tank and space in the Western pipeline.
 It also encompasses Castle Rock specific projects such as the Outter Marker Road pipeline.

 Video 2: South Platte

 The primary source of water for WISE is from the South Platte River, north of Aurora.
-Most of this water is reuse water from the Aurora’s Prairie Waters project and is combined with water from the Rocky Mountains.
+Most of this water is reuse water from the Aurora's Prairie Waters system and is combined with water from the Rocky Mountains.

 This reclaimed water flows along the South Platte and is pulled in from alluvial wells that are under the river.
 Pulling the water through this ten or more feet of silt and sand is an environmental buffer and a form of water quality treatment.
-Aurora instituted the Prairie Waters project as a drought protection plan not only for the residents of Aurora, but surrounding communities.
+Aurora instituted Prairie Waters as a drought protection plan not only for the residents of Aurora, but surrounding communities.

 Video 3: Binney Treatment Plant